Thoughts and Encouragements for Wounded Helpers

 For example: Peter asks somewhat timidly or insecurely and submissively

-from his colleague John whether John likes Peter's piece of work, and John
+from his colleague John whether John likes Peter’s piece of work, and

-and Parent-Child, this can be okay as well.
+to Adult-Adult and Parent-Child, this can be okay as well.
+In the example it

-In the example it could be that John and Peter regularly affirm each other
+could be that John and Peter regularly affirm each other in a difficult job.

 In marriages I see this happen as well: one day she is somewhat insecure